isomerpages/mse-zerowaste/_zero-waste/chapter-2-keeping-our-resources-within-a-closed-loop/what-is-circular-economy.md

 reintroduction into the value chain.

-![Alternative text for screen readers](/images/ch2_circular_economy.png)
-<caption>A circular economy approach will require measures to be taken across the entire value chain</caption>
+![Alternative text for screen readers](/images/ch2_circular_economy.png) A circular economy approach will require measures to be taken across the entire value chain

 We have already embraced the circular economy approach in several areas through